Skip to main content

 Next Steps

-If you are a Saskatchewan logger with challenged credit and a machine you need to finance — a used Tigercat skidder, a Cat 563 buncher, a John Deere 1210G forwarder, a Kenworth log truck — the fastest path to knowing where you actually stand is to get the file looked at by lenders who handle Saskatchewan forestry deals at your credit tier.
+If you are a Saskatchewan logger with challenged credit and a machine you need to finance — a used Tigercat skidder, a John Deere 1210G forwarder, a Cat 563 buncher, a Kenworth log truck — the fastest way to know where you actually stand is to get the file in front of lenders who handle Saskatchewan forestry deals at your credit tier.
 The deal will look different than a prime-credit file, but it gets done.
 Start with our financeability checker for a quick read, or submit your information to IronFinance and we will match you to the right lender.
-We work with forestry-aware lenders who understand Saskatchewan's winter-dominant operating model, FMA, TSL, and co-management contract structures, and the realities of running iron in the northern boreal from Hudson Bay to Meadow Lake to La Ronge.
-If a Regina or Saskatoon bank has already declined the deal, our bank-decline guide for equipment financing walks through what changes when you move the file to specialized equipment lenders.
+We work with forestry-aware lenders who understand the Mistik, Prince Albert, and Pasquia-Porcupine tenure structures, the Indigenous-owned mill base, the winter-dominant operating model, and the realities of running iron in the northern boreal from Meadow Lake to Prince Albert to Hudson Bay.
+If a city bank has already declined the deal, our bank-decline guide for equipment financing walks through what changes when you move the file to specialized lenders.

-For the broader national picture on bad-credit logging financing, see our national guide.
-For the Alberta and BC versions of this guide — useful if you operate across provincial lines — see our Alberta bad-credit logging guide and BC bad-credit logging guide.
-If you are specifically financing a log truck, our log truck financing guide and how to start a logging truck business guide cover the truck-specific considerations.
+For the broader national picture, see our national bad-credit logging guide.
+If you operate across provincial lines — common around the Saskatchewan/Manitoba boundary near Hudson Bay and Swan River — see our Alberta, BC, and Manitoba versions.
+If you are financing a log truck specifically, our log truck financing guide and how to start a logging truck business guide cover the truck-specific considerations.
 For the mechanics of down payment on a challenged-credit file, the down payment guide is the most practical starting point.

 Frequently Asked Questions